Book Review: One Life is Not Enough , An autobiography of K. Natwar Singh. Someone who chose a life of servitude and loyalty with Pride.

 Natwar Singh as a diplomat, knew almost every politician and influential figure of his time.
 The book is filled with the instances and photographs of him with Mao Tse-tung, Fidel Castro, C Rajagopalachari, Zulfikar Ali Bhutto, Zia Ul Haq, Leaders of Muslim World, Africa, residents at UN, authors such as R K Narayan, E.M.
 Forster, Nirad C Chaudhary etc. One of the photographs also shows him with young Maqbool Fida Husain, giving final touches to the author’s portrait .
 In his years as a diplomat, he worked with Jawaharlal Nehru, Vijay Lakshmi Pandit, Morarji Desai and Indira Gandhi.
 In his years as politician, he worked with Indira Gandhi , Rajiv Gandhi, Narasimha Rao, Sonia Gandhi … up to Manmohan Singh.

 While explaining his interactions with most of these influential personalities, the author conveys his image as someone with a patient ear.
-Someone who can not only keep secrets but also help the other person in his subtle, non-intrusive ways.
-While reading the book, I closely followed the comments of the people, who Natwar Singh quoted in his book.
+Someone who can not only keep secrets but also help the other person in his own subtle, non-intrusive ways.
+While reading the book, I closely followed the public comments made by those people who Natwar Singh quoted in his book.
 I found that even those disagreeing with Natwar Singh’s interpretation of events shared in the book, didn’t blame him of creating facts.
-This made me conclude that even rivals see him as a truthful , trustworthy , loyal individual.
+This made me conclude that even rivals see him as a truthful, trustworthy and loyal individual.
 An individual who will not fudge facts.
 Something which seemed consistent all through the book.

 Well Read, Extensively traveled and Intelligent

-Reading just a few pages of the book, is sufficient enough to see that Mr. Natwar Singh is extremely well read.
+Reading just a few pages of the book is sufficient enough to conclude that Mr. Natwar Singh is extremely well read.
 He’s eager to learn, has seen much of the World and is highly intelligent.
 Except for a few instances, he’s Intelligent enough to spot opportunities in his life and act on them.
 He also knows the importance of right contacts.

 Helps you understand other Politicians and leaders

 As said in the beginning, the book speaks more about others , than it speaks about the author.
 This in a way makes the book interesting.
-It offers the reader an insight into what other politicians contemporary to the author, like Jawaharlal Nehru, Indira Gandhi, Morarji Desai, Rajiv Gandhi, Narasimha Rao, Manmohan Singh, Sonia Gandhi were/are really like in their personal and professional lives.
-For instance, the book shares an interesting incident about India’s First President Dr. Rajendra Prasad in which the Simplicity loving President manages to choose a groom for his grand-daughter from among the IFS probationers.
+It offers the reader an insight into what other politicians contemporary to the author, like Jawaharlal Nehru, Indira Gandhi, Morarji Desai, Rajiv Gandhi, Narasimha Rao, Manmohan Singh, Sonia Gandhi was/are like in their personal and professional lives.
+For instance, the book shares an interesting incident about India’s First President Dr. Rajendra Prasad wherein the Simplicity loving President manages to choose a groom for his grand-daughter from among the IFS probationers.

 He Looks Bitter

-Although, he claims that he harbours no bitterness for others, but every now then this bitterness comes to the fore.
-His claim can be taken for his diplomatic career, but surely not for his life as a politician.
-For instance, while he chooses to call irregularities in CWG, Coal allocations as Scams, he chooses the word ‘Conspiracy’ for Volcker Report , where he was accused of getting kickbacks.
+Although, he claims that he harbours no bitterness for others, his bitterness surfaces every now and then.
+His life philosophy of “forgive and forget” can be accepted for his diplomatic career, but this cannot be said for sure the moment he starts narrating his his life as a politician.
+As a politician he does seem bitter.
+For instance, while he chooses to call irregularities in CWG, Coal allocations as Scams, he chooses the word ‘Conspiracy’ for Volcker Report — an investigation report which accused him of getting kickbacks.
 Although, the reader gets a feeling that his bitterness for Congress and Sonia Gandhi is not that unjustified.
 He genuinely sees himself as a man who was stabbed in the back, for all his loyalty.
 But unfortunately, even this justified bitterness doesn’t give the reader any clue regarding the truth.

 Book is more than what it’s promoted for

-The book is made to look as something too critical of Sonia Gandhi and the Gandhi family.
+The book is marketed as something which is too critical of Sonia Gandhi and the Gandhi family.
 Surprise is that it’s not.
-It has some pages devoted to Sonia Gandhi, but they are more like — everyone from Natwar Singh to Narsimha Rao , trying to get close to her, and come into her good books.
+It has some pages devoted to Sonia Gandhi, but they are more like — everyone from Natwar Singh to Narsimha Rao, trying to get close to her, and come into her good books.

 In short, the book is much more than or much different from what its marketing team promoted it for.
 The revelations which Mr. Singh promised in most TV Channel interviews, are nothing but his own opinions on various issues of National and International importance.